etcd-io/etcd/README.md

 Every cluster member and proxy accepts key value reads and key value writes.

+### Running etcd on Kubernetes

+If you want to run etcd cluster on Kubernetes, try [etcd operator](https://github.com/coreos/etcd-operator).

 ### Next steps

 Now it's time to dig into the full etcd API and other guides.